Simone-Alghisi/pareto-epsilon-greedy-RL/analysis/README.md

 ### Q-Q plots

-In statistics, Q-Q(quantile-quantile) plots play a very vital role to graphically analyze and compare two probability distributions by plotting their quantiles against each other.
-If the two distributions which we are comparing are exactly equal then the points on the Q-Q plot will perfectly lie on a straight line y = x.
+In statistics, *Q-Q (quantile-quantile)* plots play a very vital role to graphically analyze and compare two probability distributions by plotting their quantiles against each other.
+If the two distributions which we are comparing are exactly equal then the points on the *Q-Q* plot will perfectly lie on a straight line $y = x$.

 Q-Q plots are used to find the type of distribution for a random variable whether it be a Gaussian Distribution, Uniform Distribution, Exponential Distribution or even Pareto Distribution, etc.

 You can tell the type of distribution using the power of the Q-Q plot just by looking at the plot.
 In general, we are talking about Normal distributions.
 Therefore, we know how much of the data lies in the range of first standard deviation, second standard deviation and third standard deviation from the mean.

-We plot the theoretical quantiles or basically known as the standard normal variate (a normal distribution with mean=0 and standard deviation=1)on the x-axis and the ordered values for the random variable which we want to find whether it is Gaussian distributed or not, on the y-axis.
+We plot the theoretical quantiles or basically known as the standard normal variate (a normal distribution with $mean=0$ and standard $deviation=1$) on the x-axis and the ordered values for the random variable which we want to find whether it is Gaussian distributed or not, on the y-axis.
 Which gives a very beautiful and a smooth straight line like structure from each point plotted on the graph.

 Now we have to focus on the ends of the straight line.
 If the points at the ends of the curve formed from the points are not falling on a straight line but indeed are scattered significantly from the positions then we cannot conclude a relationship between the x and y axes which clearly signifies that our ordered values which we wanted to calculate are not Normally distributed.